mah0x211/lua-io-writev/README.md

 the following functions return the `error` object created by https://github.com/mah0x211/lua-errno module.

-## n, err, again, remain = writev( file, ... )
+## n, err, again, remain = writev( file, data )

-open the lua file handle from a pathname or descriptor of the file.
+writes multiple strings to a file handle or file descriptor using the `writev` system call for efficient vectorized I/O.

 **NOTE**